rundeck/docs/docs/learning/howto/welcome-project-starter.md

 The Rundeck Welcome Projects are sample projects that show how to configure and use Rundeck.
 In this guide we show you how to set up, start and run the key parts of the Welcome Projects.

-There are two Welcome Projects, a Community Welcome Project focused on the Rundeck Open Source and a Welcome Project focused on Process Automation.
+There are two Welcome Projects, a Community Welcome Project focused on the Rundeck Open Source and a Welcome Project focused on Runbook Automation.
 Once you have the environment set up, you will want to follow the steps in the [Getting Started Tutorial](/learning/tutorial/index.md).

 ### Disclaimer